atitan/MFRC522_Ruby/README.md

 ## Known Issue

-The underlying library `pi_piper` we used is known to cause SegFault if you use it along with Gtk3 on Respbian Stretch, which comes with Ruby 2.3.3 by default.
+For older versions(< 3.0.0), the underlying library `pi_piper` we used is known to cause SegFault if you use it along with Gtk3 on Respbian Stretch, which comes with Ruby 2.3.3 by default.
 Upgrading Ruby to newer version is likely to solve the issue.
-Ref: https://github.com/atitan/MFRC522_Ruby/issues/4
+Ref: [issue#4](https://github.com/atitan/MFRC522_Ruby/issues/4)